greenboxal/doggohub/doc/api/session.md

 ## Deprecation Notice

-1. Starting in GitLab 8.11, this feature has been *disabled* for users with two-factor authentication turned on.
+1. Starting in DoggoHub 8.11, this feature has been *disabled* for users with two-factor authentication turned on.
 2. These users can access the API using [personal access tokens] instead.

 ---

-You can login with both GitLab and LDAP credentials in order to obtain the private token.
+You can login with both DoggoHub and LDAP credentials in order to obtain the private token.

 ```